NFT Art has enabled online communities to grow and the creator economy to generate billions of dollars a month in revenue.

 It’s the same drawing just re colored and with elements added onto it.
 This is important to note and understand when learning how to make NFT art.

-For instance, in Apes, we have 7 categories: Background, Clothes, Earrings, Eyes, Fur, Hat, Mouth
+For Apes, we have 7 categories: Background, Clothes, Earrings, Eyes, Fur, Hat, Mouth

 When making NFT art you create various traits inside of the categories.